 If there’s a major fire in, say, Atlanta, that city’s daily newspaper, The Atlanta Journal-Constitution, is going to run stories covering the blaze the day it’s happening.
 The regional magazine for the area, however, Atlanta Magazine, might run something about the effects of the fire, a longer piece, months after the blaze was put out (assuming the city is affected in a significant way).

-Because magazines plan their content weeks and months in advance, they can’t report on breaking news the way newspapers—which get printed every day—do.
+Because magazines plan their content weeks and months in advance, they can’t report on breaking news the way daily newspapers do.
 That said, there are exceptions.
 Some newspapers, for example, will put reporters on a single story for many months and then run a series about it, or run a long magazine-style story.
-But, like newspaper stories, all magazine stories need hooks.

 Finding the Story Hook